Kwangyun/Kwangyun.github.io/_posts/2023-05-22-How-To-Brute-Force.md

 **MFA (Multi Factored Authentication)**\
 Multi-Factor Authentication is an authentication method that requires the user to provide two or more verification methods.
 This includes methods such as password + fingerprint (biometric) or password + PIN code.
 The most common form of Multi-Factor Authentication is 2FA (Two-Factor Authentication).

 Although MFA provides maximum security, different types of MFA methods could be bypassed through social engineering techniques such as phishing attacks, response manipulation, pass-the-cookie attacks, and more.
 Additionally, implementing heavy MFA may also reduce user usability if MFA is required every time during login.
-Moreover, heavy MFA may also reduce user usabiltiy if MFA is required everytime upon login.
+Moreover, heavy MFA may also reduce user usabiltiy if MFA is required everytime upon login\
 **Account Lockout**\
 Another method is account lockouts after specific time frame.
 The below image shows the php code for the `impossible level` DVWA .
 ![이미지](/assets/lockout.png)
 It is common for systems to implement an account lockout policy where, if a user attempts more than three wrong passwords, the account gets locked out.
 This mechanism helps prevent brute force attacks.
 However, account lockout methods can be vulnerable to password-spray attacks, also known as low-and-slow methods, where the attacker attempts a common password over a long span of time after each attempt.

 Furthermore, a strict lockout policy has another downside: it can lead to intentional account lockouts by attackers.
-This intentional lockout can hinder user usability and accessibility.
+This intentional lockout can hinder user usability and accessibility\
 **Captcha**\
 Captcha is a program or system intended to distinguish human from machine input.
 This can be useful from distinguishing a brute force attack (machine).
 The below image is an example of captcha, demonstrating the need for human interaction.
 ![이미지](/assets/captcha.png)